Hello fellow real estate investors,

 My aunt had had enough savings to pay for the entire downpayment for the second property.
 She could have cashed out from the stock market and used all her savings as the second property’s downpayment.

 Knowing when to cash out of the stock market is an attribute that only a select few investors tend to have, and it is one that I wish my aunt had.
-Maybe if she’d received investment and market advice from somewhere like Stocktrades she’d have cashed out of her investments at the right time.

 She didn’t do that.
 Her savings would have been all gone into the small property.